-All seminars are on Monday at 4 p.m. and will be conducted either in-person in DMSC 102 or virtually over Zoom in Fall 2021.
-In-person talks will also be broadcast over Zoom, and live attendance will be limited to allow for proper social distancing.
-Flyers with titles and abstracts are typically distributed ~1 week before the talk.
+All seminars are on Monday at 4 p.m. and will be conducted in-person in OB 204.
+Flyers with titles and abstracts are typically distributed about one week before the talk.
 Please email the Department to be added to the announcement distribution list.
-If you do not wish to be on the distribution list but want to receive the Zoom link for a talk, you may also email Mike Darin to receive the link.
+Contact Paula Noble for questions.

 |9/18/2023||Bridging the Gap between Deep Crustal Tectonics and Hinterland Plateau Landscapes in an Orogenic Wedge||Suoya Fan||UC Santa Barbara|

 |10/2/2023||When Did Yosemite Become a Deep Canyon?||Kurt Cuffey||UC Berkeley|

 Land Use Planning and Policy for Geothermal Development

 |10/23/2023||Landslides and their legacy in the Pacific Northwest, USA||Alison Duvall||University of Washington|

 |11/6/2023||Chasing the Cretaceous Nevadaplano, using paleoecosystems to help constrain timing of uplift||Josh Bonde||Nevada State Museum, Carson City|

 |11/13/2023||Updates From the Doomsday Glacier in Antarctica, a.k.a International Thwaites Glacier Collaboration||Scott Tyler||Department of Geological Sciences and Engineering, University of Nevada, Reno|